How can prostate cancer be detected?

 In its early stages the disease may not produce significant or obvious symptoms making diagnosis and early intervention difficult in some cases.

-For many men prostate cancer is often curable if detected early particularly if the disease is confined to the prostate gland.
-It is therefore important that men who are either 50 years of age and/or have a family history of the disease have regular checkups with their GPs.
+For many men prostate cancer is often curable if detected early, particularly if the disease is confined to the prostate gland.
+It is therefore important that men who are either 50 years of age and older and/or have a family history of the disease have regular checkups with their GPs.

 The most common methods used to detect warning signs associated with prostate cancer are the PSA test (prostate-specific antigen test) and the DRE (digital rectal examination).